cybersecsi/dockerized-android/README.md

 The *secsi/dockerized-android-core-bare* does not download any system image and you may mount the folder on your host machine where you have all the SDK folders

-## How to run <a name="how-to-run"></a>
+## How to run
-In order to see a full example on how to run the platform you may watch the *docker-compose* available in the root directory.
-This setup contains two different cores and also the **optional** Instance Manager component.
+In order to see a full example on how to run the platform you may watch the *docker-compose* available in the **examples** directory.
+This directory contains three different configurations:
+* **docker-compose-core**: setup with a core for a real device;
+* **docker-compose-emulator**: setup with a core for an emulator;
+* **docker-compose-instance-manager**: setup with two different core and also the **optional** Instance Manager component.

 Once you understood how it works you may change it to satisfy any needs you have.

 ### Prerequisites
 Docker and Docker Compose have to be installed on your machine.